evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

    - `params` - in this object you get all the defined parameters for the action
    - `response` - this object is the response object which will be sent back to the client
-   - `connection` - the plain connection object where you can check also which type of connection called the endpoint
+   - `connection` - the plain connection object where you can also check which type of connection called the endpoint

 **If you want to know more about the other specific options an action can have please look at the [Actionhero documentation](https://www.actionherojs.com/tutorials/actions)**

 ### configs
-Each smart agent gets a predefined configuration where you can put in your respective account for the smart agent.
-The configuration is located in the `configs` folder of the smart agent.
+Each smart-agent gets a predefined configuration where you can put in your respective account for the smart agent.
+The configuration is located in the `configs` folder of the smart-agent.
 In one configuration file you can define multiple environment dependent config sets.
 An example configuration looks like the following:

 ```javascript
 exports['default'] = {